adtek93/Asterisk-ISP-Gateway-Simulation/Readme.md

-# 📌 Project: Asterisk ISP Gateway Simulation
+# 📌 Asterisk ISP Gateway Simulation

 ## 1. Description
 This project simulates a **Telco/ISP environment** using **Asterisk**: